vaasuu/react-native-weather-app/README.md

 Clone the repository and run `npm install` to install the dependencies.

-To run the app, you need to install Expo Go on your phone and then run `expo start` in the project directory.
+To run the app, you need to install Expo Go on your phone and then run `npm run start` in the project directory.

 ## Features